alecolson-ms/azure-docs/articles/virtual-network-manager/create-virtual-network-manager-cli.md

 ## Commit deployment

-When created, configurations are saved within your network manager, but must be **committed** to actually deploy those configurations.
-Commit a connectivity configuration with [az network manager post-commit](/cli/azure/network/manager#az-network-manager-post-commit):
+Commit the configuration to the target regions with with [az network manager post-commit](/cli/azure/network/manager#az-network-manager-post-commit).
+This will trigger your configuration to begin taking effect.

 ```azurecli-interactive
 az network manager post-commit \